cjaron03/flare-plus/README.md

-# flare+ solar flare prediction system
+# flare-plus solar flare prediction system

 a machine learning system for predicting solar flares using noaa/swpc data.

 ## overview

-flare+ implements short-term (24-48h) classification and time-to-event modeling for solar flare prediction. the system ingests real-time data from noaa goes satellites and solar region observations to predict flare probability and timing.
+flare-plus implements short-term (24-48h) classification and time-to-event modeling for solar flare prediction. the system ingests real-time data from noaa goes satellites and solar region observations to predict flare probability and timing.

 ## features